The Struggles of Line Cooks in the Kitchen: Why It’s Harder Than It Looks

 Example:

-A line cook putting in 60-hour weeks for months might begin to feel pretty overwhelmed, tired, and emotionally spent.
-They could have a tough time getting out of bed in the morning or might find it hard to focus while they’re working.
-Even with these signs of burnout, they keep pushing through because they worry that acknowledging their mental health issues would come off as a weakness in the kitchen.
+A line cook working 60-hour weeks for months can start to feel rather overburdled, exhausted, and emotionally depleted.
+They could find it difficult to get out of bed in the morning or perhaps struggle to concentrate while working.
+They keep going despite these burnout symptoms as they fear that admitting their mental health problems will be seen as a weakness in the kitchen.

 The combination of stress, long hours, low wages, and lack of support can lead to issues such as anxiety, depression, and burnout.